beeeginner/benchmarks_compare/README.md

 #### AutoSurv

-We used KL-PMVAE to extract features from miRNA and high-dimensional gene expression data.
+Using KL-PMVAE to extract features from miRNA and high-dimensional gene expression data.
 The corresponding code is provided, and to facilitate reproducibility, we have uploaded the extracted features.
 You can directly perform hyperparameter tuning, training, and prediction with a single command:

 ```bash
 python Tuning_and_prediciton.py